 The best thing is that POP Pilates instructor workshops aren’t limited to people in the United States.
 There is an international program you can complete online!

-What to expect before and during a POP Pilates Instructor Workshop
+What to Expect Before a POP Pilates Instructor Workshop

 When you sign up for a POP Pilates instructor workshop, you will receive access to an online instructor-in-training portal.
 There you will find the choreography you will be using at the workshop.
 You don’t need to memorize the entire workout.
 Two weeks before your workshop you will be assigned a single track that you will teach to the class.
 Don’t stress!!!
 The workshop is a judgment-free zone.
 The track assignment is just so you have something to practice with at the workshop.